dylanvgils/Minor.Nijn/README.md

 **Note:** It's important that the custom exception is serializable, when serializable is not used the exception will not work!

-Currently, there are some limitations with throwing exceptions.
-To allow the framework to resolve the exceptions it's important that the exceptions used have the same name and namespace.
-Resolving exception types will happen in the following order:
+When using the `MicroserviceHostBuilder` you have the option to scan for exceptions with the `ScanForExceptions()` or `ScanForExceptions(exclusions)` methods, these methods will create an exception type dictionary which the `CommandPublisher` can use.
+The `CommandPublisher` will do it's best to resolve the exception type, which will happen in the following order:

-1. Look in the calling assembly
+1. Look in the exception type dictionary
-2. Look in the entry assembly
+2. Look in the calling assembly
 3. Look in the `mscorlib` assembly
 4. When the above doesn't work use the base class `Exception`

 When the exception couldn't be created an `InvalidCastException` will be thrown.

+To exclude exceptions from the exception scanning process pass a list of type `List<string>` to the `ScanForExceptions(exclusions)` method, the `MicroserviceHostBuilder` will use this list to match the namespace prefixes.
+For example `new list<string> { "Minor.Nijn" }` will exclude all exceptions located in namespaces starting with `Minor.Nijn`.